-“No, no, no, no, you are not welcome here.
-If you ever cross this line, I swear, no more teaching lessons, no-no-no, I would bite and kill the bone out of you.
-You better be watchful about your steps moving in our area.”
+“You are not welcome here.
+If you ever cross this line, I swear, no more teaching lessons.
+I would bite and pull the bone out of you.
+You better be watchful.”

 At last, I need to say this:

-“I am writing this post at this ungodly hour (reminds me of howard’s mother from TBBT show) 4:30 am, woken up by some dogs who are still barking outside, I don’t know at whom or for what reason.”
+I am writing this post at this ungodly hour 4:30 am, woken up by some dogs who are still barking outside, I don’t know at whom (ghosts maybe) or for what reason.